 For reasonable accommodations to be provided for students with disabilities, current documentation from a qualified individual knowledgeable about the student’s disability may need to be submitted to our office.
 Requests and documentation are due by May 15.
 Requests made outside of this timeline may adversely affect our ability to provide accommodations and in certain circumstances may prevent a child from participating in our program.
 You must contact our office every year, even if your child received accommodations in a past CTY program or was evaluated by CTY’s Diagnostic and Counseling Center.
 Information of this nature is privileged and is not shared between departments at CTY without your written release.

 Costs for personal attendants, personally prescribed devices, or services which involve travel and other expenses are the responsibility of the student’s family.

-If your child needs special dietary arrangements or accommodations due to severe allergies or other medical dietary issues, you must contact CTY staff at 410-735-6215 or email@example.com by May 15 in order to discuss reasonable accommodations in the context of the CTY program and site your child is attending.
+If your child needs special dietary arrangements or accommodations due to severe allergies or other medical dietary issues, you must contact our disability services administrator at 410-735-6215 or email@example.com by May 15 in order to discuss reasonable accommodations in the context of the CTY program and site your child is attending.
 For dietary arrangements requests unrelated to severe allergies or medical issues, contact firstname.lastname@example.org.